constantinemunoz/ptvBabyToFormal/README.md

 - Output: one MP4, 1920x1080, no audio
 - Images are not stretched (aspect ratio preserved)
+- Baby photo is transformed (scale/rotate/shift) to align eye positions with the matched adult photo using OpenCV eye detection; adult photo is not modified
+- Baby photo is center-cropped to the same aspect ratio as its matched adult photo before alignment (no squeeze/stretch)
 - Frame style: centered foreground image over blurred full-frame background from same source image
-- Name text appears at the bottom starting when the baby->adult fade begins
+- Name text appears on a semi-transparent black banner with yellow border (`#FCB315`) at the bottom, starting when the baby->adult fade begins

 ---